hwarang97/C-tutorial/snake_game/note.md

     - score

 Snake moving direction is depends on pressed arrow key.
 If there is no arrow key input, snake keeps going one direction.
 When snake have feed, snake is longer, speed up and score is counted.
 When snake encounters with self or wall, game is over.

-## How can i draw walls in prompt?